 sudo chgrp -R debian-transmission /var/www/html/transmission sudo chmod -R 775 /var/www/html/transmission

 The configuration file is easy to understand.
 Here is my sample configuration:

 #sudo nano /etc/transmission-daemon/settings.json "download-dir": "/var/www/html/trasmission/completed", ... "incomplete-dir": "/var/www/html/trasmission/incomplete", "incomplete-dir-enabled": true, ... "rpc-authentication-required": true, "rpc-bind-address": "0.0.0.0", "rpc-enabled": true, "rpc-password": "password", "rpc-port": 9091, "rpc-username": "username", "rpc-whitelist": "127.0.0.1,*.*.*.*", "rpc-whitelist-enabled": true, ... "umask": 2, ... "watch-dir": "/media/datadrive/downloads", "watch-dir-enabled": true

 Once it has reloaded and if it starts back up, go ahead and go to your browser and navigate to 0.0.0.0:9091 (where 0.0.0.0 is the IP address of your Ubuntu server).
 You should be greeted with the Transmission WebUI.
 After logging in, you will notice that the value for the RPC-password inside the settings.json file will be hashed.

 Congratulations!
 You have successfully installed transmission.
-Thanks for using this tutorial for installing Transmission BitTorrent Client in Ubuntu 14.04 system.
-For additional help or useful information, we recommend you to check the official transmission website.
+Thanks for using this tutorial for installing the Transmission BitTorrent Client in Ubuntu 14.04 system.
+For additional help or useful information, we recommend you check the official transmission website.